 Loss of Control: One feels the loss of control over one’s life.
 One suffers from a feeling of failure in life.

-Anger: One tends to get angry and loses one’s temper as they feel irritable about not being able to conceive.
+Anger: One tends to get angry and loses one’s temper as one feels irritable about not being able to conceive.

 Isolation: Infertile couples feel isolated and lonely.
 People often make insensitive remarks.

-Infertility does cause much distress and one has to learn to cope up with.
+Infertility does cause much distress and one has to learn to cope with it.
 It is indeed a devastating feeling to be told that one cannot bear a child the normal way.
 One tends to react negatively and therefore infertile couples have to work hard in controlling their emotions.

-Relationships with family and peer group get strained as infertile couples often feel sad and feel that they are “different from others.
+Relationships with family and peer groups get strained as infertile couples often feel sad and feel that they are “different from others.
 They find it difficult not to be able to conceive normally.